Priyamboda-DS/Prediction-of-Used-Car-Prices/README.md

 <img width="1177" height="137" alt="image" src="https://github.com/user-attachments/assets/b1b03c91-2127-48b2-8c91-0bd727b288f9" />

 So, as we see, none of the features show much strong correlation with 'price', yet all have certain contributions in predicting 'price'.
-Hence, I am keeping all the features for developing regression models.
+Hence, I am keeping all the features for developing regression models and leave it on the algorithm to find the right parameters and best features.

 ### Segmenting the data based on 'price'